JD Graduation RequirementsThis course typically satisfies all or some of the following JD graduation requirements:

 Appellate Litigation Clinic (Spring)

 Because of the time necessary to handle an appeal from briefing through argument, this is a year-long seminar offering 3 credits in the fall and 2 credits in the spring, and you must be enrolled in both semesters to get credit.
 Students must be in at least their fourth semester of law school to enroll in the clinic.
-It is strongly recommended that students enrolling in this course have completed or have enrolled in the school's appellate practice course.
+It is strongly recommended that students enrolling in this course have completed the school's appellate practice course.
 It is also recommended that students enrolling in this course have completed or have enrolled in the federal courts course.

-The appellate process focuses largely on researching and writing; thus most of the work in this clinic will entail researching and writing.
+For a practitioner, the appellate process focuses largely on researching and writing; thus most of the work in this clinic will entail researching and writing.
 Because of tight court-imposed deadlines and the demands of appellate practice, this course requires students to be exceedingly flexible with their schedules and to dedicate significant amounts of time in the briefing process and in preparing for oral argument.
-The briefing schedules overlap with fall break, Thanksgiving break, and winter break.
-Oral argument may overlap with spring break.
-Clinic students represent real clients and operate under court-imposed deadlines; consequently, if scheduling conflicts arise, your work on clinic cases must take priority over your extracurricular activities (such as moot court).
+The briefing schedules overlap with fall break and winter break.
+Oral argument preparation often overlaps with spring break.
+Clinic students represent real clients and operate under court-imposed deadlines; consequently, if scheduling conflicts arise, work on clinic cases must take priority over extracurricular activities (such as moot court).

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.